Can knotweed grow through concrete?

 If you’ve ever had a pavers walkway or driveway, you might have noticed that once weed starts to grow in between the pavers, it can even slowly shift them even when there are hundreds of pavers around it.

 So plants that grow in concrete just exploit the tiny spaces they can grow in.
 Just goes to show how strong plant life is.
+The resilience of such plants can be observed in various environments, from urban settings to rural gardens, indicating their adaptability.

 How quickly does knotweed grow?
-Japanese knotweed can grow 4 inches (10cm) a day so you can calculate from that how fast it spreads.
+Japanese knotweed can grow 4 inches (10cm) a day, so you can calculate from that how fast it spreads.

 Japanese knotweed removal

-Before you start with removal, you will first you will need to know how to find out if a property has Japanese knotweed.
+Before you start with removal, you will first need to know how to find out if a property has Japanese knotweed.
 I know it sounds silly, but like said before, it spreads underground.

 That means you have to look for more than obvious signs like bamboo-like stems, zig-zag stems, and the big green leaves.
+Additionally, you should be aware of the time of year, as knotweed can be easier to identify during certain seasons when it is actively growing.

 So how to get rid of Japanese knotweed after I identify it?
 You need to use multiple means more than likely.

 Herbicide, burning, manual removal of rhizomes, you need to dig in the ground.
 And you might have to do this for many years.
+This process can be labor-intensive and requires patience, as the extensive root systems can make complete eradication challenging.

 This means you have to start at once you notice you have a problem.
 When you cut them down, you need to dispose of them properly, not leave them on the ground.
+Leaving cuttings can lead to new growth, so proper disposal is crucial.

 If you use glyphosate-based weed killer, you have to be careful as it kills everything else as well.
 After it has affected for a week, you have to pull all of the roots out.
+Regular monitoring of the treated area is essential to catch any new growth early on.

 If you for some reason want to keep it on your property, Japanese knotweed distance from the house should always stay over 23 feet (7m).